Chintalaharika5/Chintalaharika5/README.md

 ✨ **Fun Facts About Me**
 🎨 I love arts and decoration design, and often incorporate those skills into UI/UX design.
 🚀 I'm always eager to learn new technologies and enjoy working on real-world projects that create impact.
-📚 Preparing for placements and GATE exams while focusing on my passion for tech and innovation.
+📚 Preparing for placements focusing on my passion for tech and innovation.

 ---